boyhagemann/Crud/README.md

 * Generate Eloquent models with your form using the [Model Builder] (http://github.com/boyhagemann/Model).
 * Have an admin interface for your models using the [Overview Builder] (http://github.com/boyhagemann/Overview).
 * Point a resource route to a CrudController instance and you are ready to rock!
+* Use the include Manager UI to create skeleton controllers for you.

 ## Install